Net metering FAQ

 Under net metering, are all charges subject to the credit?

-The net metering credit is limited to kilowatt-hour (kWh) charges only.
-Net metering customers are not reimbursed for distribution or transmission services.
-If you have a demand (kilowatt) meter these charges also will not be reimbursed.
+No. The net metering credit is limited to the energy component of the electric utility's standard service offer.
+Net metering customers are not credited for distribution or transmission services.
+If you have a demand (kilowatt) meter these charges also will not be credited.

 What if I choose a competitive electric supplier?